prampec/arduino-softtimer/README.md

 You can install SoftTimer library directly from the Library Manager of the Arduino IDE.
 Follow this link for details: [How to Install a Library](https://www.arduino.cc/en/Guide/Libraries#toc3)

-An **external dependecy** PciManager library is required to compile the SoftTimer library.
+An **external dependency** PciManager library is required to compile the SoftTimer library.
 You can also install it from the Library Manager, as mentioned above.

 The detailed documentation can be found here: